 Which brings us to a divisive topic among bald dudes: Shine.
 Sure, if you prefer a more polished appearance, go ahead and use those oils.
 But if you want to reduce the extent to which your head shines, you need to control the natural oils your scalp produces, which is where shampoo and scalp scrubs come in.
 Facial wipes are also useful for the occasional discreet wiping of the scalp.
 Meanwhile, avoid products that cause dryness, since they can encourage the production of more natural oils, and use a non-greasy moisturizer to keep your moisture levels up.
 Finally, shaving with the grain — in the same direction as the hair grows — can leave a small amount of stubble that can reduce shine.

-To avoid terrible situations like this, Rossi says, “Guys forget about their head and the tops of their ears, so they really need to use SPF and wear a hat constantly.”
+Your scalp can get sunburned even through a thick head of hair, so for those lacking that coverage, extra caution is advised.
+To avoid a terrible burn, Rossi says, “Guys forget about their head and the tops of their ears, so they really need to use SPF and wear a hat constantly.”
 He specifically recommends applying sunscreen with an SPF of at least 30, and then reapplying for every two hours spent in the sun.
 Not only will this help prevent skin cancer, but Rossi also says constant protection can reduce the appearance of brown spots and hyperpigmentation.
 “We see so many old guys that have so many spots on their scalps from years of being weathered and sun-beaten,” he says.

 There you go, hairless peeps.
-If anything, remember, if you take care of your bald dome, your bald dome will take care of you.
+Remember, if you take care of your bald dome, your bald dome will take care of you.